lammpstutorials/.github/README.md

 ### by [Simon Gravelle](https://github.com/simongravelle), LIPhy, Grenoble, France

 Material and guide for beginners and advanced LAMMPS users.
-The website can be accessed [here](https://lammpstutorials.github.io/).
+The LAMMPS tutorials website can be accessed [here](https://lammpstutorials.github.io/).